-When you’re ready to welcome customers back through outdoor dining, make sure they know about your reopening.
+When you’re ready to welcome customers back for outdoor dining, make sure they know about your patio reopening by ramping up your restaurant marketing efforts – especially if you’re going to be open for major summer holidays like July 4th.
 Spread the word through social media, email, and your Google listing.
-Include new rules and safety procedures in these announcements so that customers know you’re committed to their safety.

-Post signage around your outdoor dining space to remind customers to maintain a safe distance from others and wear masks before being seated and when entering the restaurant to use the restroom.
-Train your staff to enforce these safety measures to create a safe environment for all.
+Post signage around your outdoor dining space to remind customers to maintain a safe distance from others and wear masks (if still required) before being seated and when entering the restaurant to use the restroom.
+Train your staff to enforce these safety measures to create a safe restaurant patio environment for all.

 Unfortunately, when dining outdoors, your customers will be susceptible to the elements.

-In the case of rain, determine whether it would be possible, safe, and legal for you to move customers inside.
+In the case of rain, determine whether it would be feasible for you to move customers inside.
 If that’s not an option, create a plan to quickly wrap up customers’ food to go.
 Consider putting large patio umbrellas on tables, as long as they don’t create an enclosed space.

 If you’re in an area that is susceptible to intense heat, think twice before setting fans up outside.
-While a natural breeze isn’t concerning, fans cause air turbulence that can propel coronavirus droplets from one table to another.
+While a natural breeze isn’t concerning, fans cause air turbulence that can disrupt the dining experience.
 Consider closing patio service if temperatures get too high.